-The Institute for the Future of Work launches a project in partnership with the Carnegie Trust and the Chartered Institute for Personnel and Development to develop best practice guidance for businesses as they introduce technology to advance good work.
+The Institute for the Future of Work launches a project in partnership with the Carnegie Trust and the Chartered Institute for Personnel and Development (CIPD) to develop best-practice guidance for businesses as they introduce technology to advance good work.

 COVID-19 has brought new incentives and demands to use workplace technologies.
 With people transitioning to working from home and local businesses pivoting to selling online, technology is being adopted at a faster pace than we have previously seen.
 Here at IFOW, we have been exploring the implications of mass technology adoption for good work and wellbeing.

 The evidence so far suggests that while workers welcome the increased flexibility which often comes with working from home, for example, they are concerned about the intensity of work, surveillance and increasingly blurred boundaries.
 Today's Health and Wellbeing survey from the CIPD shows that 77% employers report people working from home when unwell.
 Wellbeing scores are the lowest they’ve been and Prospect’s polling has found that 35% of remote workers said their work-related mental health had worsened during the pandemic.
 Our own research has found that young workers, newcomers and carers face particular hurdles.
 So how do we ensure that the adoption of technology helps create rather than destroy ‘good work’ and why is this important?

 Protecting good work is not just important for individual workers.
 Zooming out to the national level, IFOW’s Good Work Monitor shows that the availability of good work is related not only to more resilient economies, but to better health and wellbeing outcomes.